 Ekwan E. Rhow is a name principal at Bird Marella.
 He is a graduate of Stanford University and Harvard Law School.
 Versed in all aspects of litigation and motion practice, Ekwan has particular expertise in trial work and has first-chaired over twenty five cases that were tried to verdict or award.
-Chambers and Partners has recognized Ekwan as a “trial expert who is often called upon to undertake high-profile work” and lauded his "very good strategic insights into the points that matter.”
+Chambers and Partners has recognized Ekwan as a “trial expert who is often called upon to undertake high-profile work” and is "extremely creative and well respected by judges."
 He has overseen high-stakes trials in courts throughout California and nationwide.

 As a result of his successful jury trial track record and his focused cost-effective approach to case management, clients from varied industries have retained Ekwan to represent them in their complex business disputes.
 His regular roster of clients includes Fortune 500 companies (Xerox, Western Digital and Aramark), large private companies (Vizio, Prospect Medical and Newegg), international conglomerates (Samsung, CJ and LG), prominent Hollywood financiers and production companies (Relativity Media, Ryan Kavanaugh and Roy Lee) and other national and local corporations.
 Because his clients come from a myriad of industries (including the technology, banking, entertainment, healthcare and manufacturing sectors), his jury trial experience covers a broad range of business-related issues including finance, contracts, securities, intellectual property, real estate and employment.